zarkones/XENA/README.md

 XENA strives to be fully integrated security penetration testing framework.
 It is equipped with a post-exploitation agent, C2 server, and a dark-themed elegant user interface running on Desktop, Web, and Mobile.

 This is the Community Edition.
+To acquire premium edition with XENA hacker AI visit: https://zarkones.itch.io/xena

 ### SOCIAL ###
 [Patreon](https://www.patreon.com/zarkones) |